urbanware-org/salomon-bsd/README.md

 Originally, the *BSD* port was developed on *OpenBSD*, but now on *FreeBSD*.

-The project has been tested on the following distributions:
+The project has been tested on the following distributions, yet.

 | Distribution | Version | Architecture | Bash | Comment                                |
 | ------------ | ------: | :----------: | ---: | ---------------------------------------|